Bregman projection for calibration estimation in Survey Sampling: Asymptotic properties

 \begin{assumption}[Estimation error] Let $d(\bx) = \pi(\bx)^{-1}$ and $\widehat{d}_i^{(-)} = (\widehat{\pi}_i^{(-)})^{-1}$.
-Assume that (a) $\|\widehat{d}^{(-)}(\bx)-d(\bx)\|_{L_2} = o_p(1)$; and (b) $\sqrt{n}\,\|\widehat{d}^{(-)}(\bx)-d(\bx)\|_{L_2}\cdot\|r(\bx)\|_{L_2} = o_p(1)$. \end{assumption}
+Assume that (a) $\|\widehat{d}^{(-)}(\bx)-d(\bx)\|_{L_2} = o_p(1/\log(N))$; and (b) $\sqrt{N}\,\|\widehat{d}^{(-)}(\bx)-d(\bx)\|_{L_2}\cdot\|r(\bx)\|_{L_2} = o_p(1)$. \end{assumption}

-Assumption~\ref{ass:moments} is a mild standard moment condition.
+Assumption~\ref{ass:moments} is a mild standard condition on the distributions of $\bX$ and $Y$.
 Assumption~\ref{ass:positivity} is the standard overlap (positivity) condition in the missing-data and causal-inference literatures.
-Assumption~\ref{ass:honesty} formalizes the key benefit of cross-fitting: since $\widehat{\pi}^{(-k)}(\cdot)$ is trained only on out-of-fold data, it is conditionally independent of the response and sampling indicators $(y_i,\delta_i)$ in fold~$k$, given the covariates $x_i$ and the training $\sigma$-field $\mathcal{T}_k$.
+Assumption~\ref{ass:honesty} formalizes the key benefit of cross-fitting: since $\widehat{\pi}^{(-k)}(\cdot)$ is trained only on out-of-fold data, it is conditionally independent of the response and sampling indicators $(y_i,\delta_i)$ in fold~$k$, given the covariates $\bx_i$.
 This independence ensures that the cross-term involving $\varepsilon_i$ has conditional mean zero, eliminating a potential overfitting bias.

 Assumption~\ref{ass:est-error} is the most substantive condition.
 Part~(a) requires only $L_2$-consistency of the cross-fitted propensity estimator, which is satisfied by virtually every reasonable propensity estimator under the positivity condition.
 Part~(b) is a product-rate condition whose doubly robust structure is made transparent by the following remark.